bruteforcehacker/BetterSync/README.md

    the lua has some safety regulations to prevent overwatch bans while using the lua for the legitbot, this includes a forced fakelag disable and "Stand-Movement" won't work while having the legitbot's Master Switch enabled.
 * Added Manual Antiaim with changeable left add and right add.
 [Thanks to gowork88#1556 for the code.]
-* Added Desync range inverter key, currently it won't work but im trying to fix it at the moment.
+* Added Desync range inverter key.

 ###### [Release 1.2b] ######
 * Fixed bug where the Manual Antiaim would crash.